tan-june/AppIdeasCollection/README.md

 1. **Install Dependencies:**

-   Run the following command in both the server and client directories:
+   Run the following command(s) in the cloned directory:

    ```bash
    npm install